Read the guidance and key information about the ECR Development Fund 2026.

 Proposals must:

-• Include co-production with at least one non-academic partner organisation.
+- Include co-production with at least one non-academic partner organisation, and have a strong collaborative approach, with clear partner support

 Preference will be given to proposals that:

-For the Fund’s second year (for projects commencing in 2024), we welcome applications in all fields relating to policing vulnerability for this open call, however we are particularly keen to receive applications that focus on one or more of the following themes:
+For the Fund’s fourth year (for projects commencing in 2026), we welcome applications in all fields relating to vulnerability and policing for this Open Call.

-We welcome strong proposals that engage with how vulnerability and policing impact on one or more of these themes.
-Additionally, we are keen to solicit applications that deploy innovative methodologies and/or combine different datasets.
 All applications will be equally assessed against the criteria regardless of thematic focus and the strength of the proposals will be the first and foremost priority when allocating funding.
-Future calls will highlight different thematic steers.

 Eligibility

-• The PI must be an ECR employed by their UK research organisation, with a contract of employment that does not end before the proposed project ends.
+- The PI must be an ECR3 employed by their UK research organisation, with a contract of employment that does not end before the proposed project ends.

-• We would normally expect applications to include collaborations with external organisations, such as public service and/or third sector organisations.
+- We would normally expect applications to include collaborations with external organisations, such as public service and/or third sector organisations.
 Time of practitioners, NGO staff or service users can be costed, where explicitly justified.
 Non-academic applicants can also co-lead projects.
 Third sector, government/public sector organisations and businesses can be included for up to 30% of the budget (at full economic costing), but a justification will be needed.
-It is not expected that large businesses would be able to justify this, but charities, NGOs and social enterprises could.
+It is not expected that large businesses would be able to justify this, but charities/NGOs/social enterprises could.

-• Awards funded through the ESRC Vulnerability and Policing Futures Research Centre ECR Development Fund should follow UKRI’s standard funding rules, terms and conditions and align to the ESRC’s research funding guide.
+- Awards funded through the ESRC Vulnerability and Policing Futures Research Centre ECR Development Fund should follow UKRI’s standard terms and conditions of funding and align to the ESRC’s research funding guide.
 Please note, however, that all correspondence should come to the Centre.

-• Those directly involved in the Centre are not eligible to be PI of any Fund applications but they can be included as a part of an applicant’s Project Team.
+- Those directly involved in the Centre are not eligible to be PI of any Fund application but they can be included as a part of an applicant’s Project Team.
+This also applies to Centre advisory board members (including National Engagement Group, International Advisory Board and Ethical Oversight Panel).

-2 See link to ESRC guidance on eligible research organisations under Eligibility.
+2 See link to ESRC guidance on eligible research organisations under the Eligibility section.

 How much funding is available